pirafrank/fpiracom/pages/quotes.md

 *"Know thyself and seek out those who are in a position to help you grow."* <br> Mary Lou Russell

 *"A person who never made a mistake never tried anything new."* <br> Albert Einstein

+*"Those who surrender freedom for security will not have, nor do they deserve, either one."* - Benjamin Franklin

+*"Work until you no longer have to introduce yourself."* - Anonymous